 12. Guess the song

 Spice things up with a memory game!
-Play a tune and try to recall the song’s title – fastest person wins.
+Play a tune and try to recall the song’s title – the fastest person wins.
 You can even have your own Music Bingo to play with your loved ones!

 Out of Home